 “I would probably say around three months in advance if they want to do some preparations on the home.
 That’s good timing,” shares Carmen Gonzalez, a top real estate agent in Orlando, Florida, who sells 76% more single-family homes than the average agent.
 “Much earlier than that, earlier than six months, is too early because things change quickly in the market, at least here in Florida.”

 Greensboro, North Carolina agent Beth Sauer, agrees that contacting an agent too far in advance has its drawbacks: “We can’t give them accurate, current market information if it’s out past several months.”

-She advises that “if someone is a minimalist and they live like their home is a showpiece,” they could contact an agent in as little as a week or month before putting their home on the market.
+From her perspective, “if someone is a minimalist and they live like their home is a showpiece,” they could contact an agent in as little as a week or month before putting their home on the market.
 On the flip side, a homeowner who feels overwhelmed about getting their house ready may need to contact an agent several months before they plan to list.

 The best time to contact a Realtor® depends on these factors

 Is your home in top shape and camera-ready?
 Are you starting a new job across the country in a few weeks?
 Your unique selling scenario will influence whether you should contact your agent several months or weeks before you put your home on the market.

 Homes that need TLC require extra preparation time for agent-recommended repairs and updates.
 If you think your home falls in this category, consider getting in touch with your agent early.

 If you want to find out how much you could net from a sale, market conditions make a difference to how soon you should connect with an agent.

 In a stable or slower market when homes tend to linger and prices don’t fluctuate much, it doesn’t hurt to contact an agent months in advance.
 They’ll be able to provide you with a home value estimate that won’t drastically change by the time your home is ready to list.